robtweed/qewd-jsdb/README.md

         cd qewd-jsdb
         source install.sh

-Simply answer the questions and within a few minutes you'll have it all ready to run.
+Simply answer the sefl-explanatory questions and within a few minutes you'll have it all ready to run.

 Don't worry if you don't have Docker installed (which is the only dependency) - the installer will also install Docker if necessary (though you'll need to start a new process and re-run